rcardin/rockthejvm-exercises/README.md

 The type class `Applicative` implements a model of execution that allows us to execute a list of function on the effect `F`, regardless the success or failure of each application.

-In Cats, a well-known instance of the `Applicative` type class is the `Validated` class.
+In Cats, a well-known instance of the `Applicative` type class is the `Validated[E, A]` class.
+The `E` type parameter represents the type of the error.
+Instead, the `A` type parameter represents the type of right value.